vbrandl/HSP-Churn-Report/report.md

 ## Problem: Churn

+The problem is to accurately measure and aggregate the online times of Peers in P2P Botnets.
+Monitoring and observing the patterns of those online times helps to better categorize the affected devices.
+In light of the ever increasing amount of IoT devices and there rather poor security, those get targeted often.
+But also end user systems and servers can be afflicted.
+The observation of their corresponding online times can ease the classification of infected devices which in and of itself is an intriguing metric.

 ## Existing System: BMS

 The Botnet Monitoring System (BMS) is a platform to crawl and monitor P2P botnets and building statistics over time [^bms].